-AI chatbots mitigate this frustration by screening candidates and scheduling interviews right from the careers site.
+AI chatbots mitigate this frustration by screening candidates and scheduling interviews automatically, right from the careers site.
 Candidates no longer have to go through lengthy (often broken) applications or wait around for days to hear back from a recruiter.
 They feel assured that they’ve moved to the next step in the process.
 And it all happens seamlessly at a time convenient for them on their mobile phones (according to Glassdoor, 58% of job-seekers apply to openings on their phone).

-You can extend this experience even after the candidate has left your website through follow-ups (application status updates), nudges (text reminders about interview time) and check-ins (making sure they are all set for their onboarding).
+You can extend this experience even after the candidate has left your website through automated follow-ups (application status updates), nudges (text reminders about interview time) and check-ins (making sure they are all set for their onboarding).
 All this makes the candidate feel valued and happy candidates are more likely to choose you over the competition.

 There’s hardly a recruiter who’s not been ghosted by a candidate.
 You may consider ghosting ‘normal’ but it can be pretty disappointing and according to Indeed, is on the rise.
 A whopping 76% of employers reported that they’ve been ghosted by a candidate in 2020, a year of job losses and retrenchment.

 Why do candidates ghost employers?
 Apart from bad interview experiences, the more common reasons are surprisingly simple.
 Most candidates are working one job while looking for another, which means they are busy during the day when recruiters typically reach out.
 They just may not have the time to pick up calls.
-More often, candidates miss interview appointments because they simply forgot to set up a reminder or schedule it on their calendars.
+More often, candidates miss interview appointments because they simply forgot to set up an interview reminder or schedule it on their calendars.